Getting started with the Conviso CLI

 The command will print CLI commands and options summary.
 Now we are ready to proceed!

 Note: Conviso recommends always keeping your CLI installation updated to the latest version.
-You can check by running conviso --version
+You can check by running conviso --version.

 Authentication

 In order to start using the CLI you will need to provide your API Key for your Conviso Platform account.
-Just go to "Edit Profile", and then click on "API Key" as follows the gif below:
+You can generate an API Key within Security Feed -> Quick Actions -> Generate API KEY.

 Note: Every time you do this process, you will need to change the API Key from the CLI settings.